oddluck/limnoria-plugins/README.md

+This plugin will be a feature packed trivia script for [Supybot][] in the future.
+Developers will need to refer to [TriviaTime][] for more information.
 This plugin cannot do anything yet.
 The project has not yet started.

-This plugin will be a feature packed trivia script for [Supybot][] in the future.
-Developers will need to [TriviaTime][] for more information.

 # Plans
 ## Main Priority